metauni/metauni.github.io/index.md

 ## What's On

 See below for the schedule of live events.
 To get notifications of upcoming events, subscribe to the [mailing list](https://tinyletter.com/adminmetauni).
 If you want to see something interesting *right now* check out the talking boards in [LC001](https://www.roblox.com/games/6461013759/metauni-LC001), climb the knot in [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea) or play with some of the minigames in the [Research Agora](https://www.roblox.com/games/7168699181/metauni-LC002-Research-Agora).

-Every Thursday (Melbourne time) from November 4th there will be a half-day of events and classes:
+Every Thursday (Melbourne time) from November 4th there will be a half-day of events and classes.
+With times indexed from 10:30am Thursday (= 4:30pm Wed in LA, 7:30pm Wed in Michigan)

-* **Euclid's elements** led by Kenneth Chan and Daniel Murfet (see the [seminar page](https://metauni.org/posts/euclid/euclid)).
+* **0:00-0:30 Euclid's Elements:** Kenneth Chan and Daniel Murfet will be working through Euclid's book on virtual blackboards (see the [seminar page](https://metauni.org/posts/euclid/euclid)).
+* **0:30-1:30 Foundations:** by Will Troiani and Billy Price, discussing set theory, logic and the nature of mathematical objects.
-* **Technological disruption** led by Adam Dorr.
+* **1:30-2:30 Disruption:** by Adam Dorr
-* **Something strange** led by Daniel Murfet and Lucas Cantor.
+* **2:30-3:00 Stranger loops:** by Daniel Murfet and Lucas Cantor.
-* **Foundations** led by William Troiani and Billy Price.

 See the [events](http://metauni.org/posts/events/events) page for past events

 ## Why metauni?